Popmotion/popmotion/docs/api/action/spring.md

 ---
 title: Spring
-description: A UI spring simulation, based on Apple's CASpringAnimation.
+description: An accurate, versatile spring animation.
 category: action
 ---

 # Spring

-A highly-accurate spring simulation based on Apple's `CASpringAnimation` implementation.
+A spring animation based on `stiffness`, `damping` and `mass`.

-This simulation offers greater variety and accuracy than the basic spring equations in [`physics`](/api/physics).
+This simulation offers greater variety and accuracy than the basic spring equations in [physics](/api/physics).

 `spring(props <Object>)`